-In this type of surgery, the incision size is reduced to 2.2 mm or even less through which the cloudy lens is emulsified and sucked out of the eye inserting a foldable intraocular lens into the eye through the same wound.
+In this type of surgery, the incision size is reduced to 2.2 mm or even less through which the cloudy lens is emulsified and sucked out of the eye and a foldable intraocular lens is inserted into the eye through the same wound.

-This method of surgery requires the least healing and recovery time, contains no stitches and is a painless surgery.
+This method of surgery requires the least healing and recovery time, contains no stitches and is painless.

 Cataract removal surgery is a safe procedure with fewer complications and the patient can resume their day-to-day activities one day after surgery.
 In three to four days time, the patient can start going to work regularly as long as they remember to apply eye drops as prescribed by the doctor without fail.